CodeItQuick/PokerHandRangeRubyReact/README.md

 This app allows you to check whether your range is balanced on all streets preflop through the hand range charts, and postflop through Doug Polks method.

-Rather than using my coding skills to improve my poker player, the intention of this project is to learn react and web development principles through the creation of a real-world application.
+Rather than using my coding skills to improve my poker player skills, the intention of this project is to learn react and web development principles through the creation of a real-world application.
 I have some knowledge of this industry, although I am very out of practice with the latest theories.
 This application is meant to act as a showcase of my current coding skillset.